Key Features

 Load Network achieves enterprise-like performance by limiting block production to beefy hardware nodes while maintaining trustless and decentralized block validation.

-What this means, is that anyone with a sufficient amount of $LOAD tokens meeting the PoS staking threshold, plus the necessary hardware and internet connectivity (super-node, enterprise hardware), can run a node.
-This approach is inspired by Vitalik Buterin's work in post.
+What this means, is that anyone with a sufficient amount of $AO tokens (read more about $AO security below in this page) meeting the PoS staking threshold, plus the necessary hardware and internet connectivity (super-node, enterprise hardware), can run a node.
+This approach is inspired by Vitalik Buterin's work in "The Endgame" post.

 Block production is centralized, block validation is trustless and highly decentralized, and censorship is still prevented.